Travel And Tourism

 Key Stage 4:

-All students complete 2 years of study at Key Stage 4, starting the course in September of year 10.
+All students complete 2 years of study at Key Stage 4, starting the course in September of year 10 with the aim of gaining a BTEC qualification at the end of Year 11.

 Unit 1, The UK Travel and Tourism Sector.
 This looks at how tourism contributes directly and indirectly to the UK economy.